 4:50 p.m.
 ET: Brooklyn Nets guard Kyrie Irving has a list of teams he'd like the team to consider if the two sides can't reach an agreement to stay with Brooklyn, sources told ESPN's Adrian Wojnarowski.
 The list includes the Los Angeles Lakers, LA Clippers, New York Knicks, Miami Heat, Dallas Mavericks and Philadelphia 76ers -- none have the cap space to sign him without the Nets' help.

 June 22 updates

 12:06 p.m.
-ET: James Harden is headed toward opting in to his $47.3 million player option, and then extending his contract by perhaps as many as two more years at a significant number with the Philadelphia 76ers, ESPN's Adrian Wojnarowski reports on SportsCenter.
-Harden's extension would likely fall short of a max contract, but would still be a significant commitment from Philadelphia.
+ET: James Harden is headed toward opting into his $47.3 million player option and then extending his contract by perhaps as many as two years at a significant number with the Philadelphia 76ers, ESPN's Adrian Wojnarowski reported on SportsCenter.
+Harden's extension would likely fall short of a max contract but would still be a significant commitment from Philadelphia.

 June 21 updates

 5:01 p.m.
 ET: The Houston Rockets' John Wall has exercised his $47.4 million player option for the 2022-23 season, sources told ESPN's Adrian Wojnarowski.
 The Rockets will continue to seek a trade for the 31-year-old guard, but the two sides are expected to work on a contract buyout if a swap can't be found, sources told Wojnarowski.
 Wall averaged 20.6 points and 6.9 assists in 40 games for the Rockets in 2020-21 before being shut down.